codewars/docs/content/explanations/gamification/ranks.md

 The score used to determine your rank is not the same as for honor.
 You can't see your rank score on your profile, but it is visible in the API at the endpoint `https://www.codewars.com/api/v1/users/USERNAME`.

 As said before, the only way to "rank up" is to complete Kata.
-However, the rank of the Kata you complete makes a huge difference on the evolution of your rank/%.
+However, the rank of the Kata you complete makes a huge difference on the evolution of your rank and its progress.

 - The score awarded for each complete Kata, according to its rand may be found in [this table](/references/gamification/ranks/#rank-rewards).
 - The score required to reach the different Kyu/Dan levels may be found in [this table](/references/gamification/ranks/#rank-requirements).